Aliases for GABRA6 Gene

 GeneCards Summary for GABRA6 Gene

 GABRA6 (Gamma-Aminobutyric Acid Type A Receptor Alpha6 Subunit) is a Protein Coding gene.
 Diseases associated with GABRA6 include childhood absence epilepsy and neurotic disorder.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot Summary for GABRA6 Gene